Logistics in eCommerce

 Services such as click and collect from stores, returns or reverse logistics, and high street store distribution also witnessed notable demand.

-Examining the eCommerce logistics market growth across different regions for the year 2020 reveals a surprising surge in Sub-Saharan Africa.
+To top things off, we'll examine the eCommerce logistics market growth across different regions for the year 2020, which reveals a surprising surge in Sub-Saharan Africa.

 According to Transport Intelligence, Sub-Saharan Africa led the pack with a year-on-year change of 36.3%, making it the fastest-growing region in this sector.
 This impressive growth rate is particularly noteworthy because Sub-Saharan Africa isn't often the center of conversations in eCommerce circles, despite its evident potential.